Ludovic Ferrière

-Ludovic Ferrière (born October 21, 1982 in Blois, France) is a geologist and curator of the meteorite collection and of the impactite collection at the Natural History Museum, Vienna, Austria.
+Ludovic Ferrière (born October 21, 1982) is a French geologist and curator of the meteorite collection and of the impactite collection at the Natural History Museum, Vienna, Austria.
 He is known for his research on meteorite impact craters.

-Biography and career
+Early life and career

-Born in France in 1982, Ferrière developed an early interest in rocks and minerals.
+Born in Blois on October 21, 1982, Ferrière developed an early interest in rocks and minerals.
 At the University of Tours (France), his passion for meteorite impact cratering was really born, so he spent a year at the University Laval (Quebec, Canada) to study geology and explore nearby craters during his spare time.
 Returning to France he did a one-year course on Planetology at the University of Nantes.
 Then, he completed a Master in Planetology at the Pierre and Marie Curie University in Paris (France), and learnt about meteorites at the Museum of Natural History.
 He finally completed his PhD thesis in Vienna (Austria) in 2009, on the geological and geochemical aspects of impactites from the Bosumtwi crater (Ghana), before to move again to Canada for his postdoctoral researches on shatter cones and associated shock-induced microdeformations in minerals (at the University of Western Ontario, London).

-Currently, Ferrière is the curator of the prestigious meteorite collection and of the impactite collection at the Natural History Museum Vienna.
+Ferrière is the curator of the prestigious meteorite collection and of the impactite collection at the Natural History Museum Vienna.